You Only Live Twice (soundtrack): Appearances and cover versions

+Soft Cell's cover of "You Only Live Twice" was the B side to their single "Soul Inside" in September 1983 from their album This Last Night in Sodom.

+Propellerheads' cover of Barry's "On Her Majesty's Secret Service" with David Arnold from the 1997 album Shaken and Stirred: The David Arnold James Bond Project also incorporates, in its full 9-minute version, "Capsule in Space" as a central segue.

 The theme "Kronos Unveiled" from the score of Pixar's 2004 film The Incredibles bears a close resemblance to the track "Capsule in Space" (reprised in "Soviet Capsule"), while the film's trailer had used Barry's original On Her Majesty's Secret Service theme.

-Propellerheads' cover of Barry's On Her Majesty's Secret Service with David Arnold also incorporates, in its full 9-minute version, "Capsule in Space" as a central segue.
+The 2011 single "Bright Lights Bigger City" by CeeLo Green from the album The Lady Killer samples a part of the instrumental of "You Only Live Twice".

-"You Only Live Twice" appeared at the end of Mad Men episode "The Phantom".
+"You Only Live Twice" appeared at the end of the 2012 fifth season Mad Men episode "The Phantom".